 Method of assessment

 Connelly J & Smith G (2012) Politics and the Environment: From Theory to Practice (3rd edition).
-Routledge
+Routledge, New York

-Doyle T (2004) Environmental Movements in Majority and Minority Worlds.
-Rutgers UP
+Doyle T (2005) Environmental Movements in Majority and Minority Worlds: A Global Perspective.
+Rutgers UP, New York

 See the library reading list for this module (Canterbury)

-the varieties of political thinking about the environment;
+1.Demonstrate in-depth understanding of the varieties of political action concerned with the environment;

 Back to top